 Little did I know that the suffering of this one dog would plant a seed so deep within my heart.
 It’s because of the suffering of this one dog that others will live their best lives.

 On sequential trips the efforts to help evolved from feeding the street dogs, and horses, to raising money and awareness back in Vancouver, Canada.
-Below are some of the pivotal years that paved the way to the formation of a nonprofit and forming a volunteer committee to join the efforts.
+Below is a bit of how we have evolved to date.

 Through our founder’s efforts, close to 50 dogs were brought to Canada and the USA from April of 2018 to August 2019.
 All have continued to thrive and live their best lives with their forever families.